|

 The gorgeous garden scene depicts a field of blue lupines and yellow flowers that is just stunning.
 And I happened to have the right colors in my stash to replicate it.

-I wanted a stitch that would give my washcloth a little texture, but not be too yarn consuming-I’m working with scraps after all.
-I remembered working the sedge stitch in the round for my Tivoli purse, and knew it would be perfect.
+I wanted a stitch that would give my easy crochet washcloth a little texture, but not be too yarn consuming-I’m working with scraps after all.
+I remembered working the sedge stitch in the round for my Tivoli purse, and knew this would be a fun project.
 When I crocheted the sedge stitch in the round it created a smoother fabric, than when worked flat.

 Trinity Stitch – beautifully textured and an easy one row repeat, and used in the Sunset Sweater pattern.